 You can feel more secure if your hotel contracts with licensed child care providers for programs and parents should always know where their children are.
 Younger ones must be kept within eyesight; adolescents and older kids should be given a time limit to report back to parents.
 The limit can range from 15 to 30 minutes for younger adolescents; older kids may earn the right to be gone 60 to 90 minutes.
 These same time limits apply if parents chose to leave an adolescent in charge of younger siblings while the parents enjoy resort life.
 This can be a risky proposition — parents deserve privacy and vacation time as well, but it’s not easy to combine romance and family time.
 Safety first, couples’ time second.

 Beach safety: Adolescent girls in bathing suits often can appear to be older than they are.
-When sunbathing without a chaperone, they may attract attention from men or older boys.
+When sunbathing without a chaperone, they may attract attention from adults or older teens.
 A young girl may be flattered by this attention and equally unprepared to respond.
 This topic makes a great pre-vacation conversation and is a wonderful opportunity to share family values and beliefs about topics ranging from respect to puberty.